 If work for a course is not completed by the end of a semester, a student may ask the instructor for an incomplete.

 The instructor may decide not to grant an incomplete but rather to assign a grade, taking into account that not all requirements for the course have been met.
 If the instructor does agree to give the student an incomplete, the student must submit any missing written work to the instructor by a date determined by the instructor but no later than the first day of the succeeding semester.
 It is the student's responsibility to ensure that the instructor receives the work in a timely way.
-Make-up exams are arranged by the instructor, and must be completed by the end of the first week of classes of the succeeding semester.
+Make-up exams are arranged by the instructor, and should be completed by the end of the first week of classes of the succeeding semester.
 Once all work has been completed and graded, a final grade preceded by “I” will be recorded on the transcript.
 If a student does not finish the incomplete work by the deadline, the instructor may either submit a grade or ask the registrar’s office to record a grade of permanent “INC.”

 EXCUSED INCOMPLETE WORK